SandroBarillaPXL/expertlab-sprint1-action/README.md

 # expertlab-sprint1-action
-This repository serves as a PoC of a custom GitHub Action
+This repository serves as a PoC of a custom GitHub Action.
+It accepts two inputs, one of which is optional, and echoes them.
+It also has an available output to use in subsequent steps.

 ## Usage
 ```yaml